No Fathers in Kashmir: Plot

-This is a coming-of-age film about friendship, hope and peace told through the innocent eyes of Noor (16), a smart-talking, selfie-obsessed British-Kashmiri teenager, who finds herself in a small village in Kashmir to meet her grandparents (Kulbhushan Kharbanda & Soni Razdan) who she has never met.
+This is a coming-of-age film about friendship, hope and peace told through the innocent eyes of Nour (16), a smart-talking, selfie-obsessed British-Kashmiri teenager, who finds herself in a small village in Kashmir to meet her grandparents (Kulbhushan Kharbanda & Soni Razdan) who she has never met.

-A tender and innocent friendship blossoms between her and a local village boy, Majid (16).
-She discovers that her dad and Majid's father were inseparable friends too, as young men.
-As an opaque story of that friendship unravels, so does Noor's curiosity about her father, as she stumbles on a series of long-held secrets.
+A tender and innocent friendship blossoms between her and a local village boy, Majd (16).
+She discovers that her dad and Majd's father were inseparable friends too, as young men.
+As an opaque story of that friendship unravels, so does Nour's curiosity about her father, as she stumbles on a series of long-held secrets.

 Finally, she finds out that her father died under strange circumstances.
-What follows is a quest for answers in which a reluctant Majid finds himself taking her on a journey.
+What follows is a quest for answers in which a reluctant Majd finds himself taking her on a journey.
 They get lost in a dense jungle as they search for the last traces of their fathers without realising that the day has ended.
 As night falls, they light a bonfire, safe in the silent company of each other and fall asleep.

 When they wake up, the teenagers are found by soldiers on patrol.
-Majid, initially safe from detection, could easily have escaped but he gives up his own safety to come to Noor's rescue.
-In a heartbreaking twist, Noor is soon released because she is a foreigner with a British passport but Majid is not.
-The question now is what, if anything, will Noor do to secure Majid's release?
+Majd, initially safe from detection, could easily have escaped but he gives up his own safety to come to Nour's rescue.
+In a heartbreaking twist, Nour is soon released because she is a foreigner with a British passport but Majd is not.
+The question now is what, if anything, will Noor do to secure Majd's release?